-As you can see below: we’ll make our own prawn broth here.
+As you can see below: we will make our own prawn broth here.

 Finger licking good.